deepSpectraa/deepSpectraa/docs/userGuide.md

-# deepSpectra User Guide
+# deepSpectraa User Guide

 ## Overview

-deepSpectra is a sophisticated soil analysis application that provides detailed insights into soil properties at various depths.
+deepSpectraa is a sophisticated soil analysis application that provides detailed insights into soil properties at various depths.
 This guide will walk you through all aspects of using the application effectively.

 ## Getting Started